velartrill/velartrill.github.io/orig/interview.md

 "Cassil, right?"
 The officer's tones are almost kind; nothing like what Cassil expected from this place.
 She mumbles something into the pillow in reply.

 Footsteps.
-She cracks an eyelid, turning her head to see the officer kneeling down by the bunk, holding up a neatly folded grey *rancal.* "I brought you clothing," she says quietly.
+She cracks an eyelid, turning her head to see the officer kneeling down by the bunk, holding up a neatly folded white *rancal.* "I brought you clothing," she says quietly.

 Part of Cassil wants to just turn away, close her eyes, and lay there catatonic until the woman goes away.
 But the tiny rational part of her that's still conscious knows full well they'll keep her here forever if she doesn't cooperate -- they have all the time in the world, and she's cold, alone, and miserable.
 Cooperation is her only hope of getting out of here.